Narrated Audio Blog

 The next day was wet and miserable, probably not a bad day to hit the road but for some reason the idea just didn't appeal.
 So we checked in for another night with the intention of doing nothing at all.
 And that, pretty much, was exactly what we did.
 While hanging around the campsite we got chatting to a couple of bikers, Robert and Jody, these guys were serious off-roaders, they'd driven up from Texas with their dirt bikes strapped down in the pickup and were making daily trips into the hills.
 They invited us into their cabin for a few beers where we exchanged stories.
 It turned out that Robert had been in the circus as a BMX stunt rider so he knew a thing or two about being on 2 wheels and the GoPro video they showed us from that day's ride confirmed it, some pretty hairy stuff.

 Continuing west we travelled "The Loneliest Road'' and to be frank, were a little disappointed.
-To be fair most literature refers to this section of road as "The Loneliest Road in America'' rather than how it was sold to us as simply "The Loneliest Road" leading us to believe in the world.
-It certainly did have stretches with no services or communities but the longest of these was barely 100km so coming from Australia where we have personally travelled nearly 1,500km between fuel stations without passing a single sole we wondered what all the hype was about.
-To be sure it did require a small level of preparedness but only to save inconvenience, we could only ever be caught 55km at most from a fuel station and we knew from experience that once our fuel light came on we were still good for another 90km.
+To be fair, most literature refers to this section of road as "The Loneliest Road in America,'' rather than how it was sold to us as simply "The Loneliest Road" in the world.
+It certainly did have stretches with no services or communities, but the longest of these was barely 100km, so coming from Australia where we have personally travelled nearly 1,500km between fuel stations without passing a single sole we wondered what all the hype was about.
+To be sure, it did require a small level of preparedness but only to save inconvenience, we could only ever be caught 55km at most from a fuel station.
+We knew from experience that once our fuel light came on we were still good for another 90km.

 From Reno we picked up the I-80, which took us all the way to San Francisco and the Pacific Ocean.
 We're from Sydney's Northern Beaches so there is always something refreshing about seeing the Pacific, even if we find ourselves on the wrong side.